rage/ethics-of-ai-copy/data/chapter-6/3-bias-and-discrimination.md

 ## Example 1: Word embeddings: Bolukbasi et al.

 Word embeddings are a form of data structure used in natural language processing applications; That is: AI that can understand English.
 They are produced by trawling through texts, and noting which words often occur together.
 The produced associations work as a kind of dictionary for AI systems, capturing semantic relationships like “man” is to “king” as “woman” is to “queen”.
 Bolukbasi et al. found that, rather unsurprisingly, these kind of word associations have a tendency to encode conceptual relationships which are culturally pervasive, but considered discriminatory.
 For example, “mother” is to “nurse” as “father” is to “doctor”.

-## Example 2: Amazon recruitment algorithm
+## Example 2: Amazon recruitment algorithm (Dastin n.d.)

-(Dastin, “Amazon Scraps Secret AI Recruiting Tool That Showed Bias against Women.”)
 In 2014, Amazon started developing an internal AI system to streamline their recruitment process.
 Using the CV:s of past applicants as teching data, the system would analyze incoming CV:s and rate the candidates for further evaluation.
 Very quickly though, the system was found to rate candidates for technical jobs in a gender biased way.
 The system was found to penalize any CV’s which indicated the applicant to be female.
 This included mentions of attending things like a Womens chess club, or an all-female college.
 Amazon reportedly attempted to debias the system but ended up scrapping the whole project instead.
 The system was never used in actual recruiting processes.